bennie/web-crescendo.net-3.0/jekyll/_posts/2024-04-05-mrs-rhoads-chocolate-cake.md

 The recipe probably assumes a "medium oven" -- IE: 350F / 180C

 Traditionally White Lily self-rising flour is a brand used in southern recipes like this.
-It has a lower protein and gluten content, which supposedly results in a lighter, fluffier baked good with a greater rise.
+It has a lower protein and gluten content, which results in a lighter, fluffier baked good with a greater rise.